awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

 1. Choose **Create Association**\.
 **Important**
 When you create an association, the association immediately runs against the specified targets\.
 The association then runs based on the cron or rate expression you chose\.
-If you chose **No schedule**, the association does not run again\.
+If you chose **No schedule**, the association doesn't run again\.

 ## Creating an association that runs an automation \(command line\)<a name="automation-sm-target-commandline"></a>